luloxi/PunkSociety/README.md

 - **Implement a database to store the signatures** that allows first minters to start a collection (Reference: [grants.buidlguidl.com](https://github.com/BuidlGuidl/grants.buidlguidl.com))
 - **Determine which Royalty standard to implement**, and start implementing it (References: [ERC-2981](https://eips.ethereum.org/EIPS/eip-2981) | [ERC-4910](https://eips.ethereum.org/EIPS/eip-4910) | [ERC-721C compared to ERC-2981 and ERC-4910](https://blog.xp.network/the-battle-for-nft-royalties-meet-the-erc-2981-erc-4920-and-erc-721c-b71d6ba28acf)
 - **First minter gets a share of the royalties** of all the NFTs minted in that collection
-- **"Inspired by" feature for NFTs**, meaning that a new NFT can use other NFTs validated to be used as an inspiration for their creation (text, video, image, audio) and all featured NFTs show the pieces that were created in their page, and their artists earn a percentage of the royalties.

 ### Marketplace